 Let’s say I lease a pony for $7000/year for 4 years.
 At the end of those four years, I spent $28,000, which could buy a lovely little pony in theory.
 Except at the end of my four years leasing, I had nothing to “show” for it.
 I didn’t own a $28,000 pony that I could try to sell to recoup some of that cost or lease out myself.
 The raw numbers favor buying.

 But you have to look at more than numbers.
 When my child first needed a pony, I didn’t have $28,000 to shop with.
 I also could get a much nicer, better trained, with a $7,000 lease budget than I could with a $7,000 purchase budget.
+If you’re not sure how to factor the cost of a pony into your life, a simple monthly budget template can help.

 I will say it over and over until I am blue in the face: good ponies make for good riders.
 A good pony will allow your child to learn how to ride properly.
 If the kid is spending all their energy trying to get the pony to go, or scared they might get bucked off, they can’t worry about if their leg is in the right position.